Frequently Asked Questions

 What if I Don't Live Locally or I Am Retired?

-If you live in another state and are unable to meet in person, you can still participate via e-mail or phone.
+If you live in another state and are unable to meet in person, you can still participate via email, phone, or video conference.

 Someone who is retired possess the experience and expertise to help guide our students.